 It’s not fun, but it’s part of life.
 And for small business owners, it’s a big part of life.
 But taxes don’t have to be all bad.
 Finding ways to save your business money is rewarding, even if it involves taxes.
 It does take planning and organization, but there are dozens of tax deductions for small business owners that can mean more money in your pocket at the end of the year.
 This means more money to reinvest back into your business for the following year, which is especially important for business owners who are struggling during the COVID pandemic.
-With the delayed tax deadline of 2020 on July 15, make sure your business is in order to get the maximum number of tax deductions.
+Make sure your business is in order to get the maximum number of tax deductions.

 What Is a Tax Write-Off or Tax Deduction for Small Business Owners?